 venue from the running of theatrical productions to the management of equipment.
 This venue catered to a wide range of clientele

-including George Carlin, The NY Philharmonic and acting as host for the State of the Borough.
+including George Carlin, The NY Philharmonic and as a host to the Staten Island State of the Borough.

 2005-2015 Assistant Curator and Art Handler, for multiple venues including Elizabeth Harris Gallery and The Painting Center, New York NY

 2019 Consultant for hire through Mentorly, an internatinal online arts mentorship platform for artist.